ShowmickKar/Codeforces-/README.md

 # Codeforces-
-All the codes for the problems that I was able to solve on Codeforces.
+These are my solutions of all the problems I solved on codeforces.